The Short Version

 Dad moved his house and main accounts into the trust but forgot a savings account.

-- When he dies, the account falls into the safety net (the Will).
+When he dies, the account falls into the safety net (the will).

-- The Will says: “Send this into the trust.”
+The will says: “Send this into the trust.”

-- But here’s the catch: emptying the safety net requires probate.
+But here’s the catch: emptying the safety net requires probate.
 The referee (the Court) has to approve before the toy can be tipped back into the sandbox.

 Why the Safety Net Matters

-Without a Will, assets left outside the trust risk being distributed by Arizona’s intestacy laws—meaning the Court decides who gets them, and that may not match the family’s expectations.
+Without a will, assets left outside the trust risk being distributed by Arizona’s intestacy laws—meaning the Court decides who gets them, and that may not match the family’s expectations.

 - The net doesn’t avoid probate.